Other Transaction Agreement

 Research OTs: Science and Technology OTs; Funding for applied and advanced research projects (10 U.S. Code 4021).
 Research OTs apply to basic, applied, and advanced projects in order to continue or develop dual-use technology solutions.
 They do not provide for follow-on production contracts within the terms of the agreement.

-Prototype OTs: Formerly section 845 OTs; Follow up from successful Research OTs (10 U.S. Code 4022).
+Prototype OTs: Formerly section 845 OTs; Can be follow up from successful Research OTs (10 U.S. Code 4022).
 They are typically utilized for R&D and prototype activities needed for military challenges.
 Prototype OTs CAN provide opportunities for direct award follow-on work without the need to engage in the re-compete process.

-Production OTs: Follow up to successful Prototype OTs (10 U.S. Code 4023).
+Production OTs: Follow up to successful Prototype OTs (10 U.S. Code 4022 (f) 3).
 As stated above, Production OTs typically can be directly awarded without the need of a re-compete as the Prototype OT has been proven effective and necessary.

 Direct Awards: Direct Awards are openly competed within the GovCon Industry.
 The RFP is accessible publicly and can accept proposals from anyone eligible.

-Consortia Facilitated Awards: These awards flow down from Government Customers through the Consortia Management Firms (CMF) to specific consortia that fit the requirements for the technology verticles of the request and are available to those consortia members only.
+Consortia Facilitated Awards: These awards flow down from Government Customers through the Consortia Management Firms (CMF) to specific consortia that fit the requirements for the technology under the OTA and are available to those consortia members only.

 What is the Consortium Model?